 - 1. Complete the required number of program clock hours. - 2.
-Complete and submit all assigned skill practical assessments through Coursekey, to demonstrate completion of State requirements. - 3.
+Complete and submit all assigned skill practical assessments through CourseKey, to demonstrate completion of State requirements. - 3.
 Pass the school's final written and practical exams. - 4.
 Complete the required theory hours and pass all written theory exams.

-Upon meeting all requirements listed above for graduation, the Student will receive an official transcript.
+Upon meeting all requirements listed above for graduation, the Student will receive an official transcript and proof of training.
 Students may also request an official current transcript from the School, at any time following graduation.